almary/webdoc-fightclub/README.md

 ```
 npm install
 ```
-In the root directory directory
+In the root directory

 ## Run development server
 ```
 npm run dev
 ```
-In the root directory directory
+In the root directory